seehearcait/mixedMessages/README.md

 This project will deliver to the user their drag queen name, details on their performance on "Drag Race", and their signature catchphrase.

+Project generates three items:

+- Drag queen name for the user
+- Their challenge wins/losses
+- Signature catchphrase

+### Drag Queen Name

+Combination of first and last names from previous contestants

+### Challenge Performance

+Which challenges was your greatest win and your final loss?

+### Signature Catchphrase

+What was your signature catchphrase?

 ## Project Prompt

 For this project, you will build a message generator program.
 Every time a user runs a program, they should get a new, randomized output.